Theories with no superluminal signaling have greater information-processing power than theories with no superluminal causation: Causal structures and affects relations

-\else {\it Causal structures and their compatibility with space-time.}|\fi Following the framework of~\cite{VilasiniColbeckPRA}, we describe information-theoretic causal structures (henceforth simply referred to as causal structures) through an approach based on causal modelling and inference.\footnote{Causal modelling and causal inference was originally developed in classical statistics \cite{Pearl2009} and recently generalised to quantum and other non-classical theories (e.g., \cite{Henson2014, Barrett2020A}).} Here, \emph{causal structures} are modelled as directed graphs with directed edges $\longrsquigarrow$, and each node can either be an observed node (which corresponds to a classical variable such as a measurement setting or outcome) or an unobserved node (which can be a classical, quantum or a post-quantum system depending on the underlying theory).
+\else {\it Causal structures and their compatibility with spacetime.}|\fi Following the framework of~\cite{VilasiniColbeckPRA}, we describe information-theoretic causal structures (henceforth simply referred to as causal structures) through an approach based on causal modelling and inference\footnote{Causal modelling and causal inference were originally developed in classical statistics \cite {Pearl2009} and recently generalised to quantum and other non-classical theories (e.g., \cite {Henson2014, Barrett2020A}).}.
+Here, \emph{causal structures} are modelled as directed graphs with directed edges $\longrsquigarrow$ denoting causation, and each node can either be an observed node (which corresponds to a classical variable such as a measurement setting or outcome) or an unobserved node (which can be a classical, quantum or a post-quantum system).
+The set of all observed nodes is denoted as $N_{\mathrm{obs}}$.

-In a classical causal model over a causal structure $\mathcal{G}$, all nodes correspond to classical variables and the model is obtained by specifying, for each node $N$, a function $f_N$ that maps the values of the random variables that are parents of $N$ to the possible values of $N$ or, if $N$ is parentless, a probability distribution $P(N)$.
-In quantum causal models, the deterministic functions are replaced with quantum channels, and in post-quantum theories, they are replaced with maps that describe the informational channels of that theory.
-We refer to these (functions, quantum channels or maps) as the \emph{causal mechanisms} of the theory.
+In a classical causal model over a causal structure $\mathcal{G}$, all nodes correspond to classical variables and the model is obtained by specifying, for each node $N$, a function $f_N$ that maps the values of the random variables that are parents of $N$ to the possible values of $N$ or, if $N$ is parentless in $\mathcal{G}$, a probability distribution $P(N)$.
+In quantum causal models, the deterministic functions are replaced with quantum channels, and in post-quantum theories, they are replaced with maps that describe the allowed transformations of that theory.
+We refer to these as the \emph{causal mechanisms} of the theory; they give meaning to the causal relation $\longrsquigarrow$ as a flow of information according to the rules of the theory.

-Causal models defined on acyclic causal structures are known to satisfy the \emph{d-separation property}~\cite{Pearl2009, Henson2014}.
-Given a causal structure $\mathcal{G}$ this property allows one to read off conditional independences of any observed probability distribution, $P_{\mathcal{G}}(N_{obs})$, associated with the observed nodes of $\mathcal{G}$ from the graph (see \ifarxiv Appendix~\ref{appendix: framework} \else the Supplemental Material \fi for more detail).
+We can associate a probability distribution, $P_{\mathcal{G}}(N_{\mathrm{obs}})$, with the observed nodes of $\mathcal{G}$, the set of allowed distributions depending on the underlying theory in general.
+The \emph{d-separation property} relates graph separations in $\mathcal{G}$ to corresponding conditional independences in $P_{\mathcal{G}}(N_{\mathrm{obs}})$ (see \ifarxiv Appendix~\ref{appendix: framework} \else the Supplemental Material \fi for more detail).
+All (possibly non-classical) causal models defined on directed acyclic graphs $\mathcal{G}$ are known to satisfy this property~\cite{Pearl2009, Tucci, Henson2014}, and some cyclic ones do too~\cite{Bongers2021, VilasiniColbeckPRA}.
+In a causal model, a variable $X$ is said to be freely chosen if it has no parents (i.e., no incoming arrows).